sanforjr2021/CSC221-Rogue-Dungeon/README.md

 You will take damage by moving onto the same tile or staying within one tile of a monster.
 If you receive too much damage, your character will die and the game will end.
 Monsters have a chance to dodge or counter attack, so try to avoid attacking them in large groups.

 To collect loot, simply move the player character over top of the loot.

+To win, kill all monsters in the level.

 Objects:
 - Green Box  :  Player